 It's not possible to spend real-world money on coins and skins in Hexaflip, or in any Apple Arcade game; but it's pretty obvious that this was originally designed with money grubbing in mind.
 And that manifests itself in ways more fundamental to the gameplay than cosmetic add-ons - such as the overhelpful tutorial and too-shallow difficulty curve, both presumably intended to keep punters in the game (and potentially spending money) as long as possible.

 This is a shame because Hexaflip's central mechanic - tapping left or right to flip a hexagon through an obstacle course as fast as possible - is fun and, once it gets going, genuinely challenging.
-We just wish a less mercenary (or mercenary-seeming) game could have been built around it.
+I just wish a less mercenary (or mercenary-seeming) game could have been built around it.

 ARCADE • Age 4+ • Single player only • Supports hardware controllers • Hexaflip on the App Store

 124. Big Time Sports

 The oversized sprites are a visual delight, but in gameplay terms this one feels like a filler, largely following the Daley Thompson's Decathlon tradition of tapping buttons to match timers, or simply as fast as you can.
 A few events, such as football and golf, are a lot of fun, but most are pretty boring.

 SPORT • Age 4+ • Single player only • Supports hardware controllers • Big Time Sports on the App Store

 125. Frogger in Toy Town

 Frogger in Toy Town is the least fun Arcade game I've tried so far.
 How strange that Apple chose it as the showpiece for the service.

 Yep, it's Frogger, only with modern graphics and a few concessions to modern gameplay conventions.
 It's not terrible, by any means - I suspect Apple won't allow any stinkers on to Arcade - and certainly looks nice.
 But it's not exactly thrilling.